top of page

 Following Australian Standards and the WHS Act is essential, but electricians should also implement industry best practices for LVR and CPR training.
 This includes:

-Participating in Nationally Recognised Training: Electricians should seek out nationally recognised low voltage rescue courses, such as HLTAID009 and UETDRMP007, which include CPR and rescue techniques.
+1. Participating in Nationally Recognised Training: Electricians should seek out nationally recognised low-voltage rescue courses, such as HLTAID009 and UETDRMP007, which include CPR and rescue techniques.
 Completing these courses significantly boosts confidence and knowledge about current standards.

-Regularly Updating Skills: Enrolling in a low voltage rescue refresher course every year keeps electricians familiar with the latest techniques and safety measures.
+2. Regularly Updating Skills: Enrolling in a low-voltage rescue refresher course every year keeps electricians up to date on the latest techniques and safety measures.
 Studies show that regular training refreshes knowledge retention by up to 50%.

-WorkSafe Compliance: Electricians should verify that their training fulfills WorkSafe low voltage rescue course requirements to enhance workplace safety.
+4. WorkSafe Compliance: Electricians should verify that their training fulfils WorkSafe's low-voltage rescue course requirements to enhance workplace safety.

-Practical Training: Engaging in hands-on training is crucial.
-Electricians should practice rescuing from live low voltage panels in controlled environments, considerably boosting their confidence and competence during stressful situations.
+5. Practical Training: Hands-on training is crucial.
+Electricians should practice rescuing from live low-voltage panels in controlled environments, which considerably boosts their confidence and competence in stressful situations.

 The Role of Employers